tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_curl_with_petstore.md

 ### Get your pet's name by ID

-Now you want to find your pet's name by passing the ID into the `/pet/{petID}` endpoint.
+Find your pet's name by passing the ID into the `/pet/{petID}` endpoint:

 1. In your mypet.json file, copy the first `id` value.
-2. Use this cURL command to get information about that pet ID, replacing `51231236` with your pet ID.
+2. Use this curl command to get information about that pet ID, replacing `51231236` with your pet ID.

     ```bash
     curl -X GET --header "Accept: application/json" "http://petstore.swagger.io/v2/pet/51231236"